ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/catalogs_and_services.md

 #### Exporting Generic Objects

-Export generic objects from {{ site.data.product.title }} to create a shared library.
+Export generic objects from {{ site.data.product.title_short }} to create a shared library.

 Exporting a generic object requires the object has been created in
 {{ site.data.product.title_short }}.